Viking Star accidents and incidents

 In August 2015, several passengers reported one and the same cabin bathroom incident – the shower stall’s glass (in the side panel) shattered without any provocation.
 Viking Ocean Cruises asked for consultation the ship’s designers and the glass manufacturer, and also independent glass experts.

 The conclusion was that the incidents were isolated, and don’t correlate to a particular category of cabins or their deck location.
 Glass failures were caused by the new cruise ship’s settling process and incorrect glass fitting.
-As preventive measure for future incidents of this kind, the company decided to remove the shower glass in all passenger cabins and replace it with new materials.
+As a preventive measure for future incidents of this kind, the company decided to remove the shower glass in all passenger cabins and replace it with new materials.

 |29 July 2015||Fire Accident|